 Poor New Year’s Eve.
 While people will climb all over each other to proclaim their love for Christmas or Halloween, mention NYE and most people respond with a drawn-out tirade about “crowds” and “amateur hour,” ending with “I’m probably just going to stay home.”
+But they never do.

 Because New Year’s Eve, if done right, is a lot of fun.
 And every year we try and find a way to make it more enjoyable.
 So now that we’ve all admitted we’re doing something for NYE, perhaps it’s time to find a destination that will bring a good party without any of the price gouging and stumbling idiots we find at home.
 A place where we can experience this global celebration with another culture — or at least with a drag queen getting lowered from the side of a building instead of a crystal ball.
 From the tundras of Alaska to the desert palms of Aruba, here are seven places with phenomenal NYE parties you’ve probably never thought to visit.

 3. Madeira, Portugal

 When planning island escapes for New Year’s Eve, Portugal isn’t exactly the first place that comes to mind.
 Nor is this little archipelago off the coast of Africa a top destination for NYE Eurotrips.
 But it should be.
 The islands are a renowned wine region, so the parties here are endless flowing bacchanals of diverse, local wines.
 Residents flood the streets for all-night parties that go until well after the midnight fireworks over the Atlantic have dissipated.
 And oftentimes that celebration flows over onto the beach, where you can dance in the sand until sunrise.